NithinVS2k4/Visualisations/README.md

 ## Motivation

 This project is a collection of my experiments with visualization and simulation.
-It serves as a creative outlet to combine programming with mathematical and physical concepts.
+It serves as a creative outlet to combine programming with mathematical and physical concepts in order to understand them at a deeper level.

 ## Future Updates